Why do people blog, anyway?

 For many of us, our thoughts are a jumbled mess until we “get them down on paper.”
 Or in our case, as bloggers, type them out.

 Sure, we can do this in a document on our laptops, but sometimes our thinking and ideas aren’t really solid until we’ve shared them for an audience.

-Blogging to Write a Book
+6. Blogging to Write a Book

-Blogging to Find the Others
+7. Blogging to Find a Niche Audience

 One of the many benefits of blogging about a topic on a regular basis is that it will attract others who are interested in the same thing.
 Over time, you can start to be seen as a “thought leader” in your field.